 Your doctor will start with conservative measures such as artificial tears, warm compresses, eyelid hygiene and anti-inflammatory medications.
 The Dry Eye Experts Treatment Center at the Eye & LASIK Center utilizes in-office oil gland treatments to reduce bacterial overgrowth and inflammatory burden on the eyelids.
 BlephEx, LipiFlow and Intense Pulsed Light (IPL) are specific in-office treatments for dry eye that doesn’t respond to other treatments or for chronic dry eye.

-Our Dry Eye Center of Excellence, led by Eye & LASIK Center dry eye expert Dr. Pierre Alfred, will help you find relief from your dry eye symptoms and help you find ways to improve eye health.
+Our Dry Eye Center of Excellence will help you find relief from your dry eye symptoms and help you find ways to improve eye health.
 Set up an appointment today by calling (800) 676-5050.